Jerome-Spaeter/Jerome-Spaeter/README.md

 # Jerome-Spaeter
-I'm Jérôme from France, living in Strasbourg, beginner full stack developer, I love to learn languages and frameworks.
+I'm Jérôme from France, living in Strasbourg, junior full stack developer student, I like to learn languages, frameworks and cybersecurity in general.

 <!--